-As a background, let’s quickly review the Dropbox process.
+As a background, let’s quickly review the US Visa Dropbox process.

 Below are the typical general requirements to be eligible for Dropbox Stamping for anyone above 80 years and below 14 years.
 You need to meet all of them

 General Visa Interview Waiver or Dropbox Stamping Eligibility Criteria

 - You need to have a Visa renewal in the same category.
 Meaning, let’s say you have a renewal for H1B, then your previous visa in your passport should be H1B as well.